openobserve/openobserve-docs/docs/docs/ingestion/traces/node.js.md

 # Typescript

 You can setup tracing for your Node.js application.
-Check sample configuration on how to use setup below.
+Check sample configuration on how to use setup traces.

 ##Clone </br>
 ```